Implications of gauge freedom for nonrelativistic quantum electrodynamics

-On a practical level, simply verifying the fundamental gauge-invariance of predictions does not imply that gauge-freedom can be ignored.
-For example, Ref.~\cite{settineri_gauge_2019} (Sec.~V) notes that ``of course detectable subsystem excitations and correlations have to be gauge-invariant, since the results of experiments cannot depend on the gauge.
-On this basis we can define gauge-invariant excitations and qubit-field entanglement".
-We note however, that providing gauge-invariant definitions is straightforward and this has never been a problem.
-Indeed, given the unitarity of gauge-fixing transformations, gauge-invariance is automatic. ``Ambiguities" occur not because gauge-invariance breaks down, but because there are {\em many different} gauge-invariant definitions of ``excitations and qubit-field entanglement".
+On a practical level, simply verifying the fundamental gauge invariance of predictions does not imply that gauge freedom can be ignored.
+For example, Ref.~\cite{settineri_gauge_2021} (Sec.~V) notes that ``of course detectable subsystem excitations and correlations have to be gauge invariant, since the results of experiments cannot depend on the gauge.
+On this basis we can define gauge invariant excitations and qubit-field entanglement".
+We note however, that providing gauge invariant definitions is straightforward and this has never been a problem.
+Indeed, given the unitarity of gauge fixing transformations, gauge invariance is automatic. ``Ambiguities" occur not because gauge invariance breaks down, but because there are {\em many different} gauge invariant definitions of ``excitations and qubit-field entanglement".
 The latter can be defined {\em relative} to any gauge (see Sec.~\ref{rel}).
-Gauge-invariance is necessary, but it is not a {\em sufficient} ``basis" for providing physically {\em relevant} theoretical definitions.
-Any conceptual ambiguities that result from the availability of many different physical definitions can be called ``gauge-ambiguities", but they are not due to a breakdown of gauge-invariance, which is a fundamental requirement.
+Gauge invariance is necessary, but it is not a {\em sufficient} ``basis" for providing physically {\em relevant} theoretical definitions.
+Any conceptual ambiguities that result from the availability of many different physical definitions can be called ``gauge ambiguities", but they are not due to a breakdown of gauge invariance, which is a fundamental requirement.